 If your neighbors leave you “love notes” about the canine serenade while you’re at work, you need to stop your dog from barking.
 Odds are your dog’s BORED.
 Give them something to DO while you’re away.
 Puzzle toys, especially if they have treats inside, make great diversions from distracting the neighborhood.
 They also engage that canine brain.
 Once your dog finishes, they’ll need a nap.
 Sleeping dogs don’t bark.

 Consider investing in a dog-walker to stop by during the day.
 It’ll break up your dog’s routine as well as providing extra exercise.
 A dog receiving proper levels of activity tends to bark less.
 Most dogs need a couple of solid walks AND an active game of fetch to stay healthy.
 A dog-walker or pet-sitter can help you with that necessity.
-You’ll keep your pooch from chatting to themselves.
+In addition, you’ll keep your pooch from chatting to themselves.

 Stop Your Separation Anxiety Dog from Barking

 Separation anxiety is a little trickier to work with.
-You’ll often see other destructive behaviors besides the excessive barking, such as pacing, tearing up the furniture, or improper eliminations.
+You’ll often see other destructive behaviors besides excessive barking, such as pacing, tearing up the furniture, or improper eliminations.
 You should consider calming treats as part of the plan to stop your dog from barking.
 They’ll alleviate the heightened anxiety at play in your dog’s brain.

 However, due to the complexity of separation anxiety and compulsory behaviors, you need to contact a professional.
 Certified Applied Animal Behaviorists (CAABs or ACAABs), board-certified veterinary behaviorists (ACVBs), and Certified Professional Dog Trainers (CPDTs) are your BEST resources.
 You WANT to see those strings of letters after the person’s name.
 It represents qualified training.
 They have the knowledge and background to handle difficult situations.